LazyAssProgrammers/programming-fundamentals/README.md

 This organization will represent your teamwork skills and your responsibility and serious attitude.

-#### 1.
+#### 1.Â Â Â Â Â Â Â Â Â Â Â Â Â Â
 Team Leader responsibilities:

-##### a.
+##### a.Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
 Create the Organization and
 Invite all the members to join.

 You can do this through your profile in
 GitHub.
-Just click the “+” sign next to your profile picture in the navigation bar.
+Just click the â€œ+â€ sign next to your profile picture in the navigation bar.

-##### b.
+Â

+##### b.Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â
 Create the Repository and add
 folder structure

 Clone the
-created Repository to your local machine and create folder called “intro-and-basic-syntax”.
+created Repository to your local machine and create folder called â€œintro-and-basic-syntaxâ€.
-In this folder create a folder called “exercise”.
-In exercise folder put the file of your solution for Problem ¹ 1 from the exercise [https://judge.softuni.bg/Contests/577](https://judge.softuni.bg/Contests/577)/you can submit code in **JAVA, C#, JavaScript and even Python or PHP**/;
+In this folder create a folder called â€œexerciseâ€.
+In exercise folder put the file of your solution for Problem Â¹ 1 from the exercise [https://judge.softuni.bg/Contests/577](https://judge.softuni.bg/Contests/577)/you can submit code in **JAVA, C#, JavaScript and even Python or PHP**/;

 **Add** the file, **commit** the changes to your local repository and **push** them to the remote repository.

-#### 2.
+#### 2.Â Â Â Â Â Â Â Â Â Â Â Â Â Â
 Members
 responsibilities: